 François Ollivier (IJLRA - Sorbonne Univ.
 FR)

-Annika Reinhardt (Surrey University - UK )
+Annika Neidhardt (Surrey University - UK )

 Sebastian Schlecht (Friedrich-Alexander-Universität - D)